In-between gardens and the indoor-outdoor plants!

 You may have large wide Victorian window ledges that can house ‘free-standing’ boxes, or perhaps your sills are much more narrow, in which case you can mount some models to the wall.
 Either way, consider this in between space as an option to grow some things!

-Window boxes are great way of softening the exterior of your home and adding a splash of colour to otherwise grey, or plain red brick, walls.
+Window boxes are great way of softening the exterior of your home and adding a splash of color to otherwise grey, or plain red brick, walls.

 You could go majestic with red flowing Geraniums as most homeowners in Switzerland do, or mix things up with a selection of the usual suspects; from fuchsias to begonias.